 - The GCSE History course is designed to encourage students to develop their historical skills by completing a variety of units covering several different time periods. - There are 3 exams, 1 hour each, with one sat in y10 and two at the end of y11.
-At the beginning of Year 10 there is a controlled assessment exam worth 20% of the GCSE. - The topic studied in Year 10 is Nazi Germany - The topic studied in Year 11 is Crime and Punishment, which is an outline study of 500 years of History
+At the beginning of Year 10 there is a controlled assessment exam worth 20% of the GCSE. - The topic studied in Year 10 is Crime and Punishment, which is an outline study of 500 years of History - The topics studied in Year 11 are the rise of Hitler in Germany and British History 1930-1951